East and North East

 - Taxation and government rates

 The CME Eastern and North Eastern Regional Councils provide a forum for mine managers to discuss regional industry matters and initiate response strategies to support growth and development of their operations in the region.
 The Councils also act as key informants for resources sector issues which require greater investigation and advocacy by CME.

-Meetings of the CME Eastern Regional Council take place on a bi-monthly basis in Kalgoorlie, with meetings of the CME North Eastern Regional Council occurring on a quarterly basis; alternating between venues in Leonora and Perth.
+Meetings of the CME Eastern Regional Council take place on a quarterly basis in Kalgoorlie, with meetings of the CME North Eastern Regional Council occurring on a quarterly basis in Perth.

 The CME Eastern portfolio also includes a number of working groups and forums which meet as required to review specific industry issues.
 These include:

 - CME Goldfields Human Resources Forum

 - CME Goldfields Environmental Forum

 - CME Eastern Region Occupational Safety and Health Forum.

 The Kimberley region can be defined by the four local government areas; The Shires of Broome, Derby-West Kimberley, Halls Creek and Wyndham-East Kimberley.

 The resources sector is the most significant contributor to the region’s economy.
 In 2016, there were 13,650 Kimberley residents in employment.
 Almost 14,600 people working in the region, indicating a number of people commute to the region for work.